dnth/dnth.github.io/content/blog/training_dl_model_for_cell_counting/index.md

 ### 📖 Wrapping Up
 Congratulations on making it through this post!
 It wasn't that hard right?
 Hopefully this post has made it clear that object detection is not as hard as it used to be.
-With many high level open source package like IceVision, anyone with a little patience can break into object detection.
+With many high level open-source package like IceVision, anyone with a little patience can break into object detection.

 In this post I've shown you how you can construct a model that detects microalgae cells.
 In reality, the same steps can be used to detect any other cells, or any other objects for that matter.